 Jennifer Codding is a Strategic Litigator and Senior Counsel with Massey Law Group.
-Her practice focuses on legal representation in real estate transactions as well as real estate litigation, including creditor representation in bankruptcy and foreclosure, partition actions, commercial evictions, contract disputes, property title defects, adverse possession claims, slander of title claims, quiet title actions, and declaratory judgment actions pertaining to unidentifiable mobile homes.
+Her practice focuses on legal representation in real estate transactions as well as real estate litigation, including creditor representation, foreclosure, partition actions, evictions, contract disputes, property title defects, adverse possession claims, slander of title claims, quiet title actions, and declaratory judgment actions pertaining to unidentifiable mobile homes.

 Jennifer graduated from the University of New Hampshire with a B.A. in English/Journalism and a minor in justice studies in 1994.
 In 2010, she graduated from the UNH Franklin Pierce School of Law’s prestigious Daniel Webster Scholar Program and was awarded her Juris Doctor.
 Upon completion of the program, the New Hampshire Supreme Court swore Jennifer into the New Hampshire Bar without her having to sit for the traditional bar exam.
 After being sworn in to the New Hampshire bar, Jennifer sat for the Florida bar exam and was admitted to the Florida Bar.